This spinach frittata is great for holidays, special occasions, brunch, lazy Sunday mornings, or when you need a quick and easy dinner idea!

 The vegetables in this dish are simple, to add more color and flavor, mix in sun-dried tomatoes, red peppers, caramelized onions, and chives.

-You can omit the bacon (use olive oil for the fat) and stir in pancetta, Canadian bacon or ham (great use for leftover ham), Italian sausage or shredded chicken.
+You can omit the bacon (use olive oil for the fat) and stir in pancetta (sort of like this easy quiche recipe), Canadian bacon or ham (great use for leftover ham), Italian sausage or shredded chicken.

 Feel free to use all egg whites for the eggs called for in this recipe.